opensearch-project/project-website/_posts/2024-10-01-understanding-index-request-cache.markdown

 The index request cache plays a crucial role in ensuring the efficiency of OpenSearch.
 By understanding how it works, you can optimize performance and fine-tune your configurations with greater confidence.

-OpenSearch thrives on community contributions.
-If you have ideas or see opportunities for improvement, consider contributing.
+The OpenSearch Project thrives on community contributions.
+If you have suggestions for improvement, consider contributing to the project.
 Your input can help shape the future of this search technology.